Ulm-IQO/qudi-iqo-modules/docs/installation_guide.md

 # Installation Guide

+This guide is a step-by-step instruction how to get started with qudi + iqo-modules installation.
+For additional information, we recommend checking the [qudi-core documentation](https://github.com/Ulm-IQO/qudi-core/blob/main/docs/index.md).
+If you're migrating an existing qudi v0.1 installation, there is a dedicated porting guide (LINK MISSING).

 ## Install qudi core

 Follow the [qudi-core installation](https://ulm-iqo.github.io/qudi-core/setup/installation.html) instructions to setup your Python environment and the basic qudi installation.
 We recommend installing qudi-core from PyPI (non dev), as typical users shouldn't need to change core code too often.
 You can still change your measurements modules that are installed next.